 \section{Abstract}

-Inspired by sensorimotor theory, we propose a novel pipeline for task-oriented voice-controlled robots.
-Previous method relies on a large amount of labels as well as task-specific reward functions.
+Based on the recent advancements in representation learning, we propose a novel pipeline for task-oriented voice-controlled robots with raw sensor inputs.
+Previous methods rely on a large number of labels and task-specific reward functions.
 Not only can such an approach hardly be improved after the deployment, but also has limited generalization across robotic platforms and tasks.
-To address these problems, we learn a visual-audio representation (VAR) that associates images and sound commands with minimal supervision.
-Using this representation, we generate an intrinsic reward function to learn robot policies with reinforcement learning, which eliminates the laborious reward engineering process.
-We demonstrate our approach on various robotic platforms, where the robots hear an audio command, identify the associated target object, and perform precise control to fulfill the sound command.
-We show that our method outperforms previous work across various sound types and robotic tasks even with fewer amount of labels.
-We successfully deploy the policy learned in a simulator to a real Kinova Gen3.
-We also demonstrate that our VAR and the intrinsic reward function allows the robot to improve itself using only a small amount of labeled data collected in the real world.
+To address these problems, our pipeline first learns a visual-audio representation (VAR) that associates images and sound commands.
+Then the robot learns to fulfill the sound command via reinforcement learning using the reward generated by the VAR.
+We demonstrate our approach with various sound types, robots, and tasks.
+We show that our method outperforms previous work with much fewer labels.
+We show in both the simulated and real-world experiments that the system can self-improve in previously unseen scenarios given a reasonable number of newly labeled data.